eHonnef/useful-commands/README.md

 ## Spreadsheets

 Commands related to spreadsheets (google, excel or calc).
+Probably one can be used in another, e.g.: an Excel command can be used in google sheets.

 ### Google sheets